 Make Window Constellations

 The world can seem like a magical and mysterious place to be a first grader, who is just beginning to discover the hows and whys behind so much of what's out there.
-The night sky is especially fascinating to young children, and particularly elusive, since it seems a million miles away and can’t easily be studied or observed during waking hours of the day.
+The night sky is especially fascinating to young children, and particularly elusive, since it seems a million miles away and can’t easily be studied or observed during waking hours.

 Here’s a fun and simple way to bring the night sky, and an understanding of what makes a constellation, within your child’s reach at any hour of the day.